dwalker-va/devsim/README.md

 Error Rates: Same as baseline
 ```

-**Result**: Minimal improvement in closed tickets.
+**Result**: Minimal improvement in items going live.
 The constraint is error rate, not development speed.

 ## Project Structure